MasterCloudApps-Projects/chess/README.md

     <img src=".readme/chessFrontendDiagram.png" />
 </p>

-A priori, it is confusing that the interaction between the frontend and the backend is not done from a single main view (such as *GameView*).

-A priori, it is confusing that the interaction between the frontend and the backend is not done from a single main view (such as *GameView*).

-This was done for a reason.
-Chess was initially developed for a single user, the other player being the *RandomPlayer*.
-The CPU player is used from the view as well as the user, which allows in future versions to easily separate this functionality for a second player.
-When generating the *RandomPlayer* interaction it was decided to do it from an own *PlayerView* view.
+A priori, it is confusing that the interaction between the frontend and the backend is not done from one single main view (such as *GameView*), however this was done for a reason.
+The chess engine was initially developed for a single user, the other player being the *RandomPlayer*.
+The CPU player is used from the view as well as the user, which allows to easily separate this functionality for a second player in any future versions.
+As such, when generating the *RandomPlayer* interaction it was decided to do it from its own *PlayerView* view.

 ## Design Pattern Implementation
 Next up is a list of all the design patterns applied on the chess engine, each one along with a short description of its role within the project and its participants, followed by small UML diagram of the achieved implementation.